After reading this guide, you will:

 Cons:

-Only six formats, with no camera RAW, HEIC, or WebP
+Few formats, with no camera RAW or HEIC

-Free tier limits batch size, and PRO removes the cap
+Free tier caps batch size, PRO removes the cap

 No advanced editing or target-KB mode

 Verdict: A gentle choice for social and email resizing in small batches.
-Of everything here, it is the easiest to hand to a non-technical user.
+Best for: a non-technical user who just wants an Instagram-ready size.

-If you already pay for Creative Cloud, resizing is just an export step, and it sits inside the rest of your RAW edit.
-Photoshop and Lightroom Classic both do batch export with presets and GPU acceleration.
-The real downside is cost and speed.
-A Creative Cloud subscription is a lot to pay for resize-only work, and users have long complained that batch export slows down on very large sets.
-A February 2026 update (v15.2) fixed a Windows-specific progressive-slowdown bug.
+If you already pay for Creative Cloud, resizing is an export step that sits inside the rest of your RAW edit.
+Lightroom Classic exports with size presets, and Photoshop has an Image Processor script for batch resize and convert.
+Per the Adobe Image Processor docs, you can run a whole folder to a target pixel size and format in one go.
+The real downsides are cost and scope: a Creative Cloud subscription is a lot to pay for resize-only work, and users have long reported batch export slowing on very large sets.

 Pros: